 Four Years since our children came to live with us

 It is hard to believe that it is just over 4 years since the children came to live with us and nearly 2½ years since our adoption day.
 So much has changed and, at times, so little!
 The bumps in the road tend to be less frequent but more dramatic with the influence of the children’s complex early life becoming clearer to us all.
-As the children mature emotionally we are able to give them further information about their family circumstances and in turn they have greater capacity for self-expression.
+As the children mature emotionally we can give them further information about their family circumstances and in turn, they have a greater capacity for self-expression.
 This self-expression can, at times, still be physical as opposed to verbal but we are so much more aware of the triggers and the responses.
-It has been hugely helpful to have the CCS post adoption support meetings to attend – not just in terms of the expert guidance but, as ever, the highly useful contact with other adoptive parents.
+It has been hugely helpful to have the CCS post-adoption support meetings to attend – not just in terms of the expert guidance but, as ever, the highly useful contact with other adoptive parents.
 Somehow, other parents never quite ‘get it’ in all its ramifications – and that feels very isolating at times.
-We have also been very lucky in being able to link up with a really excellent Clinical Psychologist through CAMHS who has given us a ‘space’ on a monthly basis to talk through any issues that are top of the agenda.
+We have also been very lucky in being able to link up with a really excellent Clinical Psychologist through CAMHS who has given us a ‘space’ every month to talk through any issues that are top of the agenda.
 It gives us a chance to reflect on what is working, what is not and what we need to do about it – without involving the children which at this point we don’t feel would be helpful to us.

-I consider myself incredibly lucky that although I do work a few hours each week, without the adoption support package secured for us by CCS I would probably have to work full time.
-Being able to be around for the children before school, during school to accompany them on trips, and collect them from school has given me the opportunity to really pick up on the things that need attention and anything that is bothering them that need to be given time and space for expression.
-I also have more time to be actively involved with the school PTA which in turn has given the children a lot of pride in me which is important – they take great delight in talking about me as if I run the whole show (as if!)
+I consider myself incredibly lucky that although I do work a few hours each week, without the adoption support package secured for us by CCS I would probably have to work full-time.
+Being able to be around for the children before school, during school to accompany them on trips, and collect them from school has allowed me to really pick up on the things that need attention and anything that is bothering them that need to be given time and space for expression.
+I also have more time to be actively involved with the school PTA which in turn has given the children a lot of pride in me which is important – they take great delight in talking about me as if I run the whole show (as if!).